Colonel Blood: Stealing the Crown Jewels

 Charles II, in that idiosyncratic way of his chose not to punish the miscreant Blood but instead awarded him a full pardon along with a land grant in Ireland valued at £500.
 Blood’s two accomplices also went unpunished which alone served as their reward while old man Edward’s having recovered from his injuries returned to work having received little of the compensation he was awarded.
 He did enjoy being able to regale visitors of his great adventure, however.

 The great and the good of the Stuart Court who were also present were left uncertain how to react.
-All except the Duke of Ormonde that is who stormed out apoplectic in his ire.
+All except the Duke of Ormonde who stormed out in fury.

 Following his pardon the by now notorious Colonel Blood became a familiar, if not always popular, presence around London and at the Royal Court where he would regale people with his adventures in a boastful and vainglorious manner considered unbecoming a gentleman.
 Yet rarely could he be described as dull.